 Data processing and microbiome profiling

-If shotgun metagenomic sequencing is used (and not marker gene based sequencing), it is also possible to profile the functional capacity of the microbiome community.
+If shotgun metagenomic sequencing is used (and not amplicon sequencing), it is also possible to profile the functional capacity of the microbiome community.
 This provide information on the individual genes found in the community and an estimate of the functional pathways they contribute to.

 *If a spike-in solution is included in the sequencing, absolute abundance taxonomic profiles will be generated and analyzed alongside the relative abundance data.

 What we do

 - Evaluate the quality of the raw sequencing data

 - Filter the data based on the quality evaluation.
 Quality filtering include removal of (i) adaptors, (ii) low quality data and (iii) contaminants and host reads (where relevant)

 - We take quality filtered data and generate microbiome profiles.
 The specific software and reference data we use depend on the type of data.
 For example, different software solutions are used to profile 16S and shotgun metagenomic data, and different software and/or reference data will be used to profile stool, saliva or soil samples.
 The decisions we make also in part depend on the goal of the project, such as the selection of marker-based or assembly-based approaches for shotgun data.

 What you get

 For each project, a private project folder is made available on BIOMCARE server, where all resulting data, statistical results, illustrations, reports etc. are available for download.